Strategic banking mergers & acquisitions help institutions provide strength, scale and service solutions

 Just as in other competitive sectors, mergers and acquisitions empower financial institutions to expand their reach and enhance their influence.
 Once primarily the purview of geography, bank mergers today have institutions leveraging M&A not just for scale, but also for strategic solutions that provide long-term resiliency – from technology to expanded services.
 Case in point: BNY Mellon’s actions in 2021, pairing up with tech and software companies.
 According to the company’s CFO in American Banker, “Bank of New York Mellon is open to buying more ‘tuck-in’ technology companies and isn’t ruling out a blockbuster acquisition for assets.”

 Other 2021 mergers like the one between City First Bank in Washington, DC and Broadway Financial in Los Angeles are targeted toward underbanked communities.
 This deal creates the largest Black-owned bank in the country with more than $1 billion in combined assets.
 A focus on multifamily affordable housing, small businesses and nonprofit development means the bank needs deep investments.
 “We need to scale up our impact,” says Brian E. Argrett, CEO of City First Bank.
 “Having a larger capital base is important, so we can direct more resources into underserved communities.”

-For the latest data, news and trends in financial services, like M&A activity and Black banking, stay tuned to Believe in Banking.
+For the latest data, news and trends in financial services, like bank merger & acquisition activity, stay tuned to Believe in Banking.
 For insights on best practices in banking and meeting consumers at the point of need, contact Adrenaline’s banking and credit union experts at email@example.com.